Gankra/abi-cafe/README.md

 }
 ```

-The high level ideas are:
+The high level idea is that each side:

-* Each side uses WRITE to report individual fields of values (to avoid padding)
+* Uses WRITE to report individual fields of values (to avoid padding)
 * Uses FINISHED_VAL to specify that all fields for a value have been written
 * Uses FINISHED_FUNC to specify that the current function is done (the caller will usually contain many subtests, FINISHED_FUNC delimits those)